 - Eco restoration

 - Sediment Remediation

 - If your paper isn’t accepted as a presentation, indicate if you would be willing to present it as a poster?

-- By mid-April 2021, the presenting author of each abstract will be notified of the decision regarding the acceptance abstract as either a platform and poster presentation.
+- By mid-May 2021, the presenting author of each abstract will be notified of the decision regarding the acceptance abstract as either a platform and poster presentation.

 - The author’s preference (podium presentation or poster) will be considered by the reviewers, but placement as requested is not guaranteed.
 Final decisions on podium presentation or poster placement will be based on best overall design of the MGP Conference 2021 program.

 Presenter Registration Requirement

 All presenting authors and session chairs are expected to register and pay the applicable technical-program registration fees.